aschultzen/master_thesis/README.md

 - No parity
 - 1 stop bit (8-N-1)
 - No flow control
-- CMOS Voltage levels (0-3.3V)
+- CMOS Voltage levels (0-3.3V) -> (Not configurable, but worth noting.)

 With the exception of the baud rate, all of these settings were set correctly by default on my workstation.

 NOTE: We didn't need to worry about the RS232's +/- 12V logic level since the evaluation board employs a level shifter. **Without the level shifter you run the risk of frying the serial interface on the CSAC.**

-PROBLEM: At this point i was not able to establish communication with the CSAC.
+PROBLEM 1: At this point i was not able to establish communication with the CSAC.
 It does not respond when connected to the workstation.
 I've tried both the CSACDemo and Realterm.
 Current theory is that the cable is broken.

+SOLUTION 1: The cable we tried to use for to communicate turned out to be an extension cable.
+I suppose it is self explanatory, but the cable that worked was *null modem* cable.
+Symmetricom actually recommend that people use the provided cable in order to avoid confusion like this.